isflavior/uglify-php/README.md

 # UglifyPHP

-UglifyPHP is a JavaScript minifier and simple obfuscator for PHP files.
+UglifyPHP is a simple JavaScript minifier and obfuscator for PHP files.

 ## How It Works
 This package use a unique ID based on the current time to replace variables.
-You can use two minified files together and don't have to worry with variable overwriting.

-This package can minify `Classes` and replace correctly variables and functions references with `$this`.
-It will not change any function name or create "junk code" for performance reasons.

 **This should not be used as a licensing or code protection solution.**